-The federal estate and gift transfer tax system taxes each item of property you transfer to someone else, either while you are alive or upon your death.
-However, for lifetime gifts, there is an annual federal gift tax exclusion which facilitates lifetime transfers of property.
-Whereas, New York State repealed its gift tax many years ago, certain gifts made within three years of death are subject to New York State estate tax.
+The federal gift and estate transfer tax system taxes each item of property you transfer to someone else, either while you are alive or upon your death.
+New York State repealed its gift tax many years ago, but certain gifts made within three years of death are included in a New York State resident's estate and subject to New York State estate tax.